-Alongside our primary focus on exchange and collaboration between Switzerland and Southern Africa, Pro Helvetia Johannesburg has since 1998 been investing in transnational collaborations, exchanges and joint projects between organisations and creative practitioners spread across the Southern African/SADC region.
-This “intra-regional” programming has been financed through a series of cooperation agreements with the regional office of the Swiss Agency for Development and Cooperation (SDC), now located in Harare, Zimbabwe.
+Alongside our primary focus on exchange and collaboration between Switzerland and Southern Africa, Pro Helvetia Johannesburg has since 1998 been investing in transnational collaborations, exchanges and joint projects between organisations and creative practitioners spread across the SADC region.
+This “intra-regional” programming is financed through a series of cooperation agreements with the regional office of the Swiss Agency for Development and Cooperation (SDC) located in Harare, Zimbabwe.